awarbler/CSE212-Final-AW/2-topic.md

     - if self.length is equal to 2 assert head.next to equal tail

 ### Solve

-Our music on our iPod will not play the previous song.

 You can check your code with the solution here: [Solution](2-topic-solution.py)